haiwera-silk-cd/magento-devdocs/guides/v2.1/javascript-dev-guide/widgets/widget_gallery.md

 ---
 group: jsdg
 subgroup: 3_Widgets
-title: Gallery widget
+title: 相册小工具
 menu_order: 7
-menu_title: Gallery widget
+menu_title: 相册小工具
 version: 2.1
 github_link: javascript-dev-guide/widgets/widget_gallery.md
 ---

-<h2>Overview</h2>
+<h2>概述</h2>

-The gallery {% glossarytooltip 5bfa8a8e-6f3e-4fed-a43e-62339916f02e %}jQuery{% endglossarytooltip %} {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}widget{% endglossarytooltip %} implements a content area with images organized into preview and thumbnails blocks.
+The gallery {% glossarytooltip 5bfa8a8e-6f3e-4fed-a43e-62339916f02e %}jQuery{% endglossarytooltip %} {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}小工具{% endglossarytooltip %} implements a content area with images organized into preview and thumbnails blocks.

-The following picture is an illustration of image displaying on the product page using the gallery widget:
+The following picture is an illustration of image displaying on the product page using the 相册小工具:

 <img src="{{ site.baseurl }}/common/images/gallery_scr.png" width="650px" alt="A product page with preview and thumbnails">

-In addition, the [magnifier widget]({{ page.baseurl }}/javascript-dev-guide/widgets/widget_gallery_mg.html) can be used to demonstrate images in 100% scaled size in separate dedicated layer, and the gallery fullscreen mode can be used to navigate the entire full sized photo.
+In addition, the [放大镜小工具]({{ page.baseurl }}/javascript-dev-guide/widgets/widget_gallery_mg.html) can be used to demonstrate images in 100% scaled size in separate dedicated layer, and the gallery fullscreen mode can be used to navigate the entire full sized photo.

 Gallery is displayed consistently across all supported browsers and is responsive &mdash; it sizes correctly on mobile devices and desktops.

-The gallery widget uses the <a href="http://fotorama.io/">Fotorama widget</a>.
+The 相册小工具 uses the <a href="http://fotorama.io/">Fotorama widget</a>.

-The important feature of the gallery widget implementation is the possibility to configure the widget options in the `view.xml` configuration file of a {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %}.
+The important feature of the 相册小工具 implementation is the possibility to configure the widget options in the `view.xml` configuration file of a {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %}.

-The gallery widget source code is <a href="{{ site.mage2000url }}lib/web/mage/gallery/gallery.js">lib/web/mage/gallery/gallery.js</a>
+The 相册小工具 source code is <a href="{{ site.mage2000url }}lib/web/mage/gallery/gallery.js">lib/web/mage/gallery/gallery.js</a>

 The gallery magnifier source is <a href="{{ site.mage2000url }}lib/web/magnifier/magnify.js"> lib/web/magnifier/magnify.js</a>.